facebook/react-native/docs/Network.md

 Please follow the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) for a complete description of the API.

 As a developer, you're probably not going to use XMLHttpRequest directly as its API is very tedious to work with.
-But the fact that it is implemented and compatible with the browser API gives you the ability to use third-party libraries such as [Parse JS SDK](https://parse.com/docs/js_guide) or [super-agent](https://github.com/visionmedia/superagent) directly from npm.
+But the fact that it is implemented and compatible with the browser API gives you the ability to use third-party libraries such as [Parse]( https://parse.com/products/javascript) or [super-agent](https://github.com/visionmedia/superagent) directly from npm.

 ## Fetch